ermlikeyeah/ermlikeyeah.github.io/_posts/2016-03-22-getting-stuff-done.markdown

 ---
 layout: post
-title: Getting stuff done
+title: Getting stuff done (in gov)
 date: '2016-03-22 08:42:01'
 ---

 I bumped into a pal on the train last week.
-She, like me, “made the leap” to work for government.
+She, like me, “made the leap” to work for (a part) government.

 She’s got a bloody good track record, someone who has been there and worked hard to make some really good stuff.
 She’s smart, know her beans, wants to get stuff done, streetwise, a proper team player.
 She’s the sort of person that the Googles, Facebooks, Amazons, BBCs, R/GAs, and all that have had — and would love to have.
 She’s the sort of person it’s good to know we’ve got in government.
 She’s the sort of person we need more of in government.